Rinconada Formation: Description

-The formation consists of gray to buff quartz-muscovite schist with some inberbedded quartzite and metaconglomerate. which fills an inverted syncline in the northern Picuris Mountains.
+The formation consists of gray to buff quartz-muscovite schist with some interbedded quartzite and metaconglomerate. which fills an inverted syncline in the northern Picuris Mountains.
 It is missing from the Hondo Group in the Tusas Mountains.
 Detrital zircon geochronology establishes a minimum age for the Rinconada Formation of 1762 Mya.
 However, this reflects the crystallization age of the source rocks, and the true age is likely closer to 1723 Mya based on zircon ages in the underlying Ortega Formation.
 This indicates a shift in source region between the Ortega Formation and the Rinconada Formation.

 The formation is divided into three informal members.
 The first is composed of staurolite gneiss and schist, from 60 meters to 150 meters thick, which contains porphyroblasts of garnet and staurolite up to 4 cm long.
 Most of the staurolite from these beds is twinned, and the large crystals are prized by mineral collectors.
 Where the schist is heavily micaceous and easily eroded, the ground surface is covered with weathered-out staurolite crystals.
 This member includes spotty basal andalusite-biotite hornfels, from 65 meters to 120 meters thick, consisting of biotite crystals up to 1 cm in size in a coarsely felted mass of muscovite and quarts.
 This includes knots of quartz and andalusite up to 25 cm in diameter.
 The staurolite likely crystallized out at a temperature of 532 ± 20 °C and about 3,700 bar total pressure under conditions of water undersaturation.

 The second member is a gray-white quartzite, 60 meters to 180 meters thick, with slabby jointing and devoid of sillimanite and kyanite.
 The third member is a muscovite-rich phyllite with a pearly to greenish gray sheen containing small staurolite and garnet crystals.

 The Rinconada Formation is separated from the overlying Pilar Formation by an unconformity representing a gap in geologic time of 200 million years.

 The Rinconada Formation is interpreted as deltaic, fluvial, and shallow marine deposition of the regressive sequence of a marine transgression.
 This was likely part of the northern coast of a back-arc basin associated with the Yavapai orogeny, named the Pilar basin.
 The quartzite at the upper contact with the Pilar Formation then represents renewed transgression.